 Why a Keto Diet is Good for Managing Polycystic Ovary Syndrome (PCOS)

-That is because having high insulin levels, caused by elevated blood sugar levels triggered by excessive carb consumption and stress, triggers the production of androgens, which are male hormones that cause Polycystic Ovary Syndrome symptoms, such as hormonal acne, cystic ovaries, hair loss, excessive hair growth, weight gain, absent or irregular periods, and anovulation.
-Infertility, due to a lack of ovulation, is common among women with Polycystic Ovary Syndrome.
-PCOS symptoms do differ from woman to woman.
+High insulin levels are caused by elevated blood sugar levels, which is caused by excessive carb consumption and stress.
+When insulin spikes, it triggers the production of androgens, which are male hormones that cause symptoms associated with Polycystic Ovary Syndrome, such as hormonal acne, cystic ovaries, hair loss, excessive hair growth, weight gain, absent or irregular periods, and anovulation (not ovulating).

-If you have been diagnosed, your doctor probably recommended that you follow a diet low in glycaemic carbohydrates in order to help improve and manage your symptoms.
-The truth is that regardless of the food you eat, each time you eat, your insulin levels rise, and I do not believe that just following a low-GI diet is enough to reduce insulin to improve symptoms for a lot of women.
+The truth is that, regardless of the food you eat, your insulin levels rise every time you eat, and I don’t believe that just following a low-GI diet is enough to reduce insulin to improve symptoms for many women.

-Fat has the lowest impact on your insulin levels.
-And while protein technically does not contain glucose, if you eat too much, your body can turn the excess protein into glucose.
+Fat has the lowest impact on your insulin levels out of all the macronutrients.
+And if you eat too much protein, your body can turn the excess protein into glucose.
 This process is called gluconeogenesis.
 You could be saying no thank you to obvious sources of carbs like pasta, rice, cereal, bread, and even vegetables, and only eat zero-carb foods like eggs and meat, but if you eat too much protein, it can kick you out of ketosis.

 How to Follow a Keto Diet To Manage Polycystic Ovary Syndrome Symptoms

-When you follow a keto diet, your diet consists of 70% to 90% fat, and you limit your carbohydrates to less than 50 g or even 20 g a day.
-How low can you go?
-I do think that trying to go as low-carb as possible is beneficial for women with PCOS.
+When you follow a keto diet, your diet consists of 70% to 90% fat, and you limit your carbohydrates to less than 50 g or 20 g a day.
+You have to find your sweet spot.
 Unlike a high-protein diet like the Atkins diet, your protein intake on a ketogenic diet is moderate.
-I still think that it is a good idea to aim for roughly 0.8 g to 1 g of protein per kilogramme of bodyweight.
+I still think that it’s a good idea to aim for at least 0,8 g to 1 g of protein per kg of body weight.

-How to Make a Ketogenic Diet Delicious, so That You Will Not Miss Carbohydrates
+How to Make a Ketogenic Diet Delicious, so That You Won’t Miss Carbohydrates

-There is a healthy ketogenic alternative for any dish or dessert your heart desires.
-If you want something savoury, then you can have some fatty meat, eggs, cheese (if you choose to have dairy), bacon, crackling, nuts, etc.
+There’s a ketogenic alternative for any dish or dessert your heart desires.
+Just ask Pinterest or Google.
+You might need to spend some time experimenting with different recipes to find the ones you love, but it’s a delicious challenge worth undertaking.
+If you want something savoury, you can have some fatty meat, eggs, cheese (if you choose to have dairy), bacon, crackling, etc.